EnviroDIY/SensorModbusMaster/hardware/knh002-MayflyWingShield/README.md

 This Mayfly wingboard interface supports
 - RS485 on up to three physical connectors.
+- improved power supply to 1.9W continuous
 - new feature - local 120ohm termination 2mm jack.
 The installer can activate the RS485 120ohm termination resistor if needed.
+- new feature - battery monitoring, V and mAHrs
  This RS485 physical line interface designed for long lines if required, one remote 120ohms, and a local 120ohms termination resistor.
-- new feature - 12V output has 100mA resetable fuse.
-Trips at 250mA, but will hold 100mA.
+- new feature - 12V output has 155mA resetable fuse.
+Trips at 350mA.
 If output wire is s/c will protect battery/processor reliability.
      (The hybrid design used Mayfly 0.5b 3.3V that was limited to ~500mA or 1.6W, but not short circuit limited )
 - new feature Powering routing that allows connection directly to the LiIon battery.
    This is a more efficient +12V generation and greater power resilency taken from the battery.
-   Max +12V current supply of 100mA/250mA (1.2W continuous/3Wsurge) not tested.
+   Max +12V current supply of 155mA/250mA (1.9W continuous/3Wsurge)
 - Low ESR capacitor on the +12V generation input pins to avoid power surge propagation
 - new feature - TTL lines have power safe data lines.  (not tested)
 - new feature - ground wire.
 Connect the RS485 GND through a thick 18AWG wire to external ground to conduct external power surges.
 - a dual led shows RED flashes for transmit to RS485 instrument, Green flashes from RS485 instrumnent (response)
-- new advanced feature - fuel gauge with accurate battery voltage measurement ( in beta still being tested )

 Changes from the old Mayfly RS485 wingboard
 a) doesn't use the unmanaged hybrid.
 These hybrids where of unspecified quality, and often didn't work for me.